aferrandi/dbtarzan/README.md

 Explore the tables of a relational database following the relations defined in their foreign keys.

 With DbTarzan you can find the information you need from the database in a fraction of the time, without writing queries.
+And if it is the first time you are looking into a database, use DbTarzan to explore it.

 ![DbTarzan](doc/window.jpeg?raw=true)